August 1

 Deliberate Anger

-The next anger is deliberate anger.
-Deliberate anger is instrumental because it is used to manipulate, scare, intimidate and coerce others to their to their bidding.
+The eighth anger is deliberate anger.
+Deliberate anger is also called instrumental anger because it is used to manipulate, scare, intimidate, and coerce others to do their bidding.

 With deliberate anger, the solution is not to justify defend, appease, rationalize, or defend.
-The key is to acknowledge the anger and reflect back the anger with these simple words: “You’re, really pissed off.
-You’re, really angry.
-You feel like you’ve, been unfairly treated.
-You feel, like you haven’t been heard.”
+The key is to acknowledge the anger and reflect back the anger with these simple words: “You’re really angry.
+You are disrespected.
+You feel like you haven’t been heard.”

 Addictive Anger

-These people get a dopamine release when they get angry that gives thema feeling of power and superiority.
-However, it’s a fleeting sense power and comes with a heck of a hangover.
-Nevertheless, there are people who are addicted to anger because they feel good within themselves because it’s their way of dealing with an intractable problem that they otherwise do not have the capacity to solve.
+The ninth anger is addictive anger.
+For some people, anger is pleasurable because it provides a feeling of power and superiority.
+However, it’s a fleeting sense of power and comes with a heck of a hangover.
+Nevertheless, there are people who are addicted to anger because they feel good within themselves.
+It’s their way of dealing with an intractable problem that they otherwise do not have the capacity to solve.

 Habitual Anger

-The next anger is habitual anger.
-The root cause of habitual anger occurs with people who have just gotten into the habit of being grumpy and mad all the time.
-They’re, probably not even aware that they’re grumpy and mad.
+The tenth anger is habitual anger.
+These are people who have gotten into the habit of being grumpy and mad all the time.
+They’re probably not even aware that they’re grumpy and mad.
 Of course, people start to avoid them because they’re unpleasant to be around, and that just makes them even grumpier.
-They become more lonely and feel abandoned, which just feeds their anger.
+They become more lonely and feel abandoned which just feeds their anger.
 Why Am I So Angry

 You can help people break out of habitual anger by acknowledging it.
 “You’re angry.
 You’re really frustrated.
 Life didn’t turn out the way that you thought it should.”,

-This kind of reflection, amazingly enough, will help people who have habitual anger move into a place of calm.
+This kind of reflection will help people who have habitual anger move into a place of calm.
 Once they start experiencing that calm state again, their anger will tend to go away.

 Moral Anger

-The next type of anger is moral anger.
-The root causes of moral anger are moral indignation, violations of deep-seated values, violations our sense of right or wrong, or attacks on important identities.
+The eleventh anger is moral anger caused by moral indignation, violations of deep-seated values, violations of our sense of right or wrong, or attacks on important personal identities.

 People hold on to strong beliefs, regardless of their actual validity.
 When those beliefs are challenged, they become righteously indignant.
 The indignation can pull them back into other kinds of anger, like addictive anger, because it feels good to be outraged.

-To address moral address the anger, reflect back all of the emotions.
-“You’re, really angry.
+To address moral anger, reflect the emotions.
+“You’re angry.
 You feel like there’s been an injustice.
 You are really pissed off, that somebody is challenging your beliefs.
-You feel like there’s been a a wrong that can’t be righted.”
-Byreflecting back the anger and the emotions underneath the anger, you can oftentimes calm a morally indignant person down.
+You feel like there’s been a wrong that can’t be righted.”
+By reflecting the emotions underneath the anger, you can calm a morally indignant person.

 Hate Anger

-The next kind of anger is, of course, the most intense kind of anger, which is hate.
-The root cause of hatred is usually betrayal.
-The hatred, is intense; it’s deep, it can’t be mitigated.
-The hatred is breaking relationships and engaging in destructive, behavior.
+The lastanger is, of course, the most intense kind of anger, which is hatred.
+The root cause of hatred is usually betrayal and is intense; it’s deep and can’t be mitigated.

 How To Calm An Angry Person In Seconds

-There are three steps to listening anger into existence.
+There are three steps to claiming these different types of anger

 Ignore The Words

 If you ignore the words you’re not likely to get triggered.
 You’re going to free up bandwidth that will allow you to do the next two steps.
-Learning how to ignore the words takes a little bit of practice and some coaching because we’re conditioned to listen to words and ignore feelings.
+Learning how to ignore the words takes some practice and coaching because we’re conditioned to listen to words and ignore feelings.

 93% of all communication is non-verbal, so we can afford to ignore the words for a few seconds.